ashtanmistal/sapcu-recursive/README.md

 --output: output path (directory to save .obj files)
 --upsample: upsample amount (e.g. 2 for 2x upsampling)
 --cuda: use cuda
---color: filter color (Algorithm will upsample points of this color)
+--color: filter color (Algorithm will only upsample points of this color)
 ```